Azure-Samples/communication-services-virtual-visits-js/e2e-tests/README.md

 ## Build and Run End to End tests locally

-- Before running the tests make sure that the environment variable for connection string is set.
+- Before running the tests make sure that the environment variables VV_COMMUNICATION_SERVICES_CONNECTION_STRING, VV_COSMOS_DB_CONNECTION_STRING and VV_COSMOS_DB_NAME are set.
 [Learn more about environment variables and how to set them.](https://github.com/Azure-Samples/communication-services-virtual-visits-js#environment-variables)

 - To install dependencies, use the following command: